 Who Votes for a Mayor like Rob Ford?

 Toronto politics has never been the stuff of international headlines.
-A prosperous and cosmopolitan metropolis that has attracted a million new residents every decade since the end of the World War Two, Toronto’s quiet virtue has been honest, uncontroversial, and competent government.
+A prosperous and cosmopolitan metropolis that has attracted a million new residents every decade since the end of World War Two, Toronto’s quiet virtue has been an honest, uncontroversial, and competent government.

 But, as any connoisseurs of Twitter or late-night comedy television will tell you, all that has changed.
 After police surveillance revealed his friendly relations with known drug dealers and his public admission of having smoked crack cocaine while in “one of my drunken stupors,” Mayor Rob Ford has finally put Toronto on the map in a way that countless tourism promotions and investment development campaigns have never managed.

 Questions abound: who exactly is Rob Ford?
 How did he get elected in the first place?
 What may enable him to hang onto office, and possibly be re-elected, when lesser scandals have felled much mightier politicians?

 These questions are closely linked through Rob Ford’s singular appeal to an important and under-appreciated segment of Toronto’s electorate.